Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Milford provides a balance of affordability and specialized services, making it an attractive choice for families in need of dementia care.
 While costs are slightly below the state average and more affordable than in nearby cities like Rehoboth Beach, they remain higher than other senior living options due to the nature of the care required.
 Families should carefully assess the specific services and amenities included to ensure they find the best fit for their loved one's needs and budget.

-Delaware Veterans Home enables older adults to receive memory care in Milford, Delaware.
-It can accommodate no more than 150 adults at a time.
-It offers amenities like transportation services to doctor appointments, routine check-ups for proper weight maintenance and color-coded rooms to assist with memory and is situated at 100 Delaware Veteran's Drive, in 19963 zip code area in Sussex county.
-Delaware Veterans Home is officially licensed in Delaware to offer memory care and assisted living, with license number 85051.
+Delaware Veterans Home enables dementia sufferers to get dementia and Alzheimer’s care in Milford, Delaware.
+It can accommodate no more than 150 Milford residents at a time.
+It offers amenities like transportation services to doctor appointments, promoted socialization and activities tailored to dementia and is located at 100 Delaware Veteran's Drive, in 19963 zip code area in Sussex county.
+Delaware Veterans Home is officially licensed in Delaware to offer assisted living and memory care, with license # 85051.

-When trying to find dementia units in Milford, Delaware, you will come across Milford Center as a wonderful and luxurious memory care option that is located at 700 Marvel Road in 19963 zip code.
-It provides a maximum capacity of 136 Alzheimer's and dementia units.
-Milford Center includes amenities such as enclosed courtyard and facility grounds, daily living assistance and aid with dining and meal choices.
+When trying to find dementia units in Milford, Delaware, you will come across Milford Center as a wonderful and upscale dementia and memory care option that is situated at 700 Marvel Road in 19963 zip code.
+It provides a total capacity of 136 dementia care units.
+Milford Center includes services such as encouraged family participation, promoted socialization and special colors to aid with memory.
 Its license # is 85010.
-Milford Center offers memory care not just to seniors in Milford, but also to Sussex county older adults.
+Milford Center offers dementia care services not just to seniors in Milford, but also to Sussex county older adults.

-Located at 301 Ocean View Blvd, inside 19958 zip code area in Sussex county, Harbor Healthcare & Rehab Center offers Alzheimer’s disease and dementia care to Lewes, DE seniors with dementia and provides services that include customized care plans, 24/7 toileting assistance and color-coordinated rooms to help with memory.
-Harbor Healthcare & Rehab Center provides a total of 179 Alzheimer’s and dementia units.
-Harbor Healthcare & Rehab Center is officially licensed to provide care, with license # 85034.
+Located at 231 South Washington Street, inside 19966 zip code area in Sussex county, Atlantic Shores Rehabilitation & Health Center offers dementia and Alzheimer’s care to Millsboro, DE seniors with Alzheimer’s and dementia and offers amenities that include personalized meal plans, a homey design that facilitates friendships and high caregiver to resident ratio.
+Atlantic Shores Rehabilitation & Health Center contains a total of 181 Alzheimer’s and memory care units.
+Atlantic Shores Rehabilitation & Health Center is licensed to provide care, with license # 85037.

-Delmar Nursing & Rehabilitation Center, situated at 101 E. Delaware Avenue includes memory care service in Delmar, Delaware and includes services such as encouraged family participation, grooming and dressing help and programs to promote brain health.
-Delmar Nursing & Rehabilitation Center has a total of 109 memory and dementia care units for Sussex county and surrounding areas residents.
-Delmar Nursing & Rehabilitation Center is state-licensed to offer Alzheimer’s disease and dementia care in Delmar, Delaware.
-Its license # 85041.
+Lofland Park Center, situated at 715 E. King Street includes Alzheimer’s care service in Seaford, Delaware and includes services like secure walking paths and courtyard, caregiving staff trained for Alzheimer’s care and aid with dining and meal choices.
+Lofland Park Center has a total of 110 memory care units for Sussex county and surrounding areas residents.
+Lofland Park Center is licensed to offer dementia care in Seaford, Delaware.
+Its license # 85040.

-Situated at 1100 Norman Eskridge Highway in Sussex county, Seaford Center excels at providing dementia care services to seniors with dementia in Seaford, DE as well as those who reside in nearby areas.
-Seaford Center includes amenities such as secure indoor and outdoor wandering areas, caregiving staff trained for Alzheimer’s care and special activities for Alzheimer’s patients to Sussex county older residents, with license number 85015.
-Seaford Center has 124 dementia and memory care units and offers several care levels.
+Located at 1100 Norman Eskridge Hwy in Sussex county, Seaford Center Assisted Living has a wonderful reputation for providing assisted living and memory care services to dementia sufferers in Seaford, DE and those who reside in nearby cities.
+Seaford Center Assisted Living has 19 dementia and memory care units and offers multiple care levels.

-Harrison Senior Living Of Georgetown is known for providing dementia and Alzheimer’s care in Sussex county, Delaware.
-It can accommodate a maximum of 139 seniors.
-Harrison Senior Living Of Georgetown provides luxury amenities that include individualized programs and care, routine check-ups for proper weight maintenance and special colors to aid with memory to any seniors who reside in Georgetown, DE and nearby areas.
-Harrison Senior Living Of Georgetown is located at 110 W. North Street, 19947 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Peach Tree Acres Assisted Living is known for providing dementia care in Sussex county, Delaware.
+It can accommodate no more than 20 older adults.
+Peach Tree Acres Assisted Living offers luxury amenities that include management of medication, routine check-ups for proper weight maintenance and access to physical and speech therapy to any dementia sufferers who reside in Harbeson, DE and nearby areas.
+Peach Tree Acres Assisted Living is located at 26900 Lewes-georgetown Highway, 19951 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

-Peach Tree Acres Assisted Living allows dementia and Alzheimer’s patients to get memory care in Harbeson, Delaware.
-It can house no more than 20 older adults at a time.
-It offers amenities like wandering prevention system, a homey design that facilitates friendships and special Alzheimer’s programs to decrease frustration and is situated at 26900 Lewes-georgetown Highway, in 19951 zip code area inside Sussex county.
+Brandywine Senior Living At Seaside Pointe allows dementia and Alzheimer’s patients to get memory care in Rehoboth Beach, Delaware.
+It can accommodate no more than 150 senior citizens at a time.
+It offers amenities like a visiting geriatric nurse practitioner, weight gain and loss management and color-coordinated rooms to help with memory and is located at 36101 Seaside Blvd. , in 19971 zip code area inside Sussex county.

-When searching for Alzheimer’s care facilities in Lewes, Delaware, you will come across Cadbury At Lewes Assisted Living as a wonderful and luxury memory care option that is located at 17028 Cadbury Circle in 19958 zip code.
-It provides a maximum capacity of 45 memory care units.
-Cadbury At Lewes Assisted Living includes services such as controlled access community, daily living help and special dementia programs to lower anxiety.
-Cadbury At Lewes Assisted Living offers memory care services not just to seniors in Lewes, but also to Sussex county older adults.
+When searching for memory care facilities in Lewes, Delaware, you will come across Harbor Healthcare & Rehab Center as a wonderful and luxurious memory and dementia care option that is situated at 301 Ocean View Blvd in 19958 zip code.
+It provides a total capacity of 179 Alzheimer’s and memory care units.
+Harbor Healthcare & Rehab Center offers services like routine well-being monitoring, a homey design that facilitates friendships and on-site occupational and physical therapy services.
+Its license # is 85034.
+Harbor Healthcare & Rehab Center offers dementia care services not just to seniors in Lewes, but also to Sussex county older adults.

-For seniors who require aid with daily living, Brandywine Senior Living At Fenwick Island can be the best choice for memory care assisted living in Selbyville, Delaware.
-Brandywine Senior Living At Fenwick Island contains a maximum capacity of 125 dementia units.
-It includes amenities that include wandering prevention system, emergency call response system and special Alzheimer’s programs to decrease frustration.
+For seniors who require aid with daily living, Oakbridge Terrace At Manor House can be the perfect choice for memory care assisted living in Seaford, Delaware.
+Oakbridge Terrace At Manor House contains a total capacity of 75 Alzheimer’s and dementia units.
+It provides amenities such as community dining, a home-like design to encourage socialization and memory games and other activities.

 Medicare provides limited coverage for memory care services in Milford, Delaware, but it does not directly cover the cost of residing in a memory care facility.
 Medicare benefits typically focus on medical care rather than custodial care, which is the primary type of assistance offered in memory care settings.
 However, Medicare may cover certain medical services associated with memory care, such as doctor visits, hospital stays, medications, and specific therapies related to Alzheimer’s disease or other forms of dementia.